shibiaowan/SHARP/README.md

 ```{r}
 library(SHARP)
 ```
-An example data (i.e., scExp_tpm.RData) has also been loaded and we can check some basic information about it:
+An example data (i.e., scExp_tpm.RData) has also been loaded and we can check some basic information about it as follows:
 ```{r}
 scExp = scExp_tpm #a TPM-based single-cell pancreas data from Wang et al.
 dim(scExp) #check the numbers of genes and cells